NorseLive/website/README.md

 # themanaworld-website

-The website of The Mana World, built with Vue and Vue-Cli.
+The website of Norse, built with Vue and Vue-Cli.
+Based on TheManaWorld source.

 ## Project setup